Hganavak/archive/_workshops/latex.md

 \end{document}
 ```

 That above code is a **complete** and valid Latex document.
 That is all you need!
-Latex will take care of sorting out all the default margins and for you.
+Latex will take care of sorting out all the default margins for you.
 It even generates a nice title, author, and date section for you based on the information you provided in the document `preamble` (i.e. the stuff that came before the `begin{document}` command).

 If you were to paste the above code into Overleaf, you would see the following output PDF:

 <img class="screenshot bordered"  src="/assets/workshops/latex/screenshot_first_document.png" alt="Screenshot First Document" />

-The text only goes halfway across the page because we specified that this was a `twocolumn` document in the following Latex command:
+The text only goes halfway across the page because we specified that this was a `twocolumn` document in the Latex command:

 ```tex
 \documentclass[twocolumn]{article}